 Samsung often makes the cut for our review of the best front load washers of the year - check it out!

-Electrolux is a great option for smaller washers and compact washers in the front load style.
+Electrolux is a great option for front load washers.
 They claim "no other washer has less vibration" and their Perfect Balance system is inspired by the same technology used to stabilize skyscrapers.
 Combined with the Luxury Quiet sound package, this brand offers some great choices for quiet washing machine models.

 Electrolux washers also come with a Second Floor Guarantee.
 Basically, if there is washer movement in excess of one inch despite the washer being leveled, installed according to local approved building codes, and run a minimum of 10 cycles, you can return the model - talk with your local appliance salesperson to get all of the details!